 PURPOSE OF THE BILL

 The purpose of H.R.
-3176 is to designate the Ojito Wilderness Study Area as wilderness, to take certain lands into trust for the Pueblo of Zia, and for other purposes.
+362 is to designate the Ojito Wilderness Study Area as wilderness, to take certain land into trust for the Pueblo of Zia, and for other purposes.

 BACKGROUND AND NEED FOR LEGISLATION